dcieslak19973/hyperzoekt/doc/USAGE.md

 - Use `SURREAL_EMBED_MODE=memory` for ephemeral runs (tests, CI) to avoid creating persistent files.
 - The repository's `.gitignore` should include `.data/` so DB files are not accidentally committed.

-## Embedding Jobs (optional)

-Embedding jobs are no longer part of the indexer runtime.
-The writer computes and persists embeddings synchronously when `HZ_EMBED_MODEL` is set.
-The similarity worker consumes persisted vectors to compute similarity relations.

 ## Similarity (embeddings)

-The similarity worker (previously called the "embed worker") can compute and persist inter-entity similarity relations based on stored embedding vectors.
+The similarity worker can compute and persist inter-entity similarity relations based on stored embedding vectors.
 This workspace uses SurrealDB vector functions to perform the heavy-lifting server-side: the similarity worker issues SELECT queries that compute cosine similarity inside SurrealDB (via `vector::similarity::cosine(embedding, $vec)`) and returns the top-N candidates which are then materialized as relation rows (`similar_same_repo` and `similar_external_repo`).

 Notes and requirements: